Skip to main content

 Existing central heating/cooling system

-A ground source heat pump will almost always save money on your monthly heating and cooling costs when compared to a gas or oil furnace, but the level of savings and payback period can vary based on your existing heating and cooling systems.
-For example, if you want to retrofit your property with geothermal and already have adequate ductwork in place, you won’t have to pay for additional components or labor to either install new ductwork or update your existing system, which can impact the total upfront cost of a new system.
+A ground source heat pump will almost always save money on monthly heating and cooling costs compared to a gas or oil furnace.
+Still, your savings and payback period can vary based on your existing heating and cooling systems.
+For example, suppose you want to retrofit your property with geothermal and already have adequate ductwork.
+In that case, you won't have to pay for additional components or labor to install new ductwork or update your existing system, which can impact the total upfront cost of a new system.

 Like other heating and cooling devices, there are multiple types of geothermal heat pumps to consider based on your needs.